-An independent Flight Safety Foundation study found 38 percent of aircraft accidents and nearly 70 percent of landing and takeoff incidents could have been prevented by pilots using HUDs.
+An independent Flight Safety Foundation study found 38 percent of aircraft accidents and nearly 70 percent of landing and takeoff incidents could have been prevented if pilots used aircrafts equipped with HUDs.

-With the introduction of AR technology, HUDs can get even better, accurately superimposing readout information on images of the outside world and eliminating the need for pilots to continually shift and re-adjust their focus between images.
+With AR technology, HUDs can become better, accurately superimposing information from the outside world and eliminating the need for pilots to continually shift and re-adjust their focus between images.